dotnet/AspNetCore.Docs/aspnet/signalr/overview/performance/using-signalr-performance-counters-in-an-azure-web-role.md

     ![Create SignalR performance counter installation batch file](using-signalr-performance-counters-in-an-azure-web-role/_static/image7.png)

 13. When Visual Studio creates the *SignalRPerfCounterInstall.cmd* file, it will automatically open in the main window.
-Enter the following script, then save and close the file.
+Replace the contents of the file with the following script, then save and close the file.
 This script executes *signalr.exe*, which adds the SignalR performance counters to the role instance.

     [!code-console[Main](using-signalr-performance-counters-in-an-azure-web-role/samples/sample3.cmd)]